dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

      what you did with page numbers.***  This is not optional.

   3. Check-off should be 5-8 people at once where anyone can answer
-     questions: "why did you do this".
+     questions: "why did you do this?"

 Extensions:
   - There are *tons* of extensions at the bottom.